Beautiful music: Growth as a radio format

 One of the first beautiful music radio stations in the US was KIXL in the Dallas-Ft.
 Worth, Texas, area.
 As early as 1947 it played orchestral music on AM radio (1040), and later on FM (104.5).
 KIXL changed to KEZL (as in "easy listening") in 1973, but ended with a change to adult contemporary in 1976.

 In 1959, Gordon McLendon, who had interests in Top-40 radio in Dallas as well as other markets, decided to "counter-program" in San Francisco since several Top-40 stations were already there.
 McLendon established beautiful music AM station KABL (a tribute to the San Francisco cable cars, named by McLendon's executive assistant Billie Page Odom) which was successful through the 1990s.
-It then experimented with combining elements of Big Bands and soft rock until its demise in the early 21st century.
+It then experimented with combining elements of big bands and soft rock until its demise in the early 21st century.
 It was reborn as an Internet radio station where it can be heard today.

 In the early 1960s, the Federal Communications Commission adopted a standard for transmitting and receiving stereo signals on a single channel of the FM band.
 In addition to delivering stereo sound, FM broadcasting provided clearer sound quality and better resistance to interference than AM, thus being ideal for broadcasting the beautiful music format.

 In Baltimore, Maryland, programmer Art Wander developed a beautiful music format for the 50,000-watt NBC affiliate WBAL/1090.
 The station format launched in the fall of 1960 featured music sweeps of lush instrumentals with subtle comments from their staff announcers.
 The format changed to sports and talk when competing FM stations broadcast beautiful music and easy listening.

 In 1963, Marlin Taylor created a custom-designed beautiful music format at Philadelphia's WDVR.
-Within four months, WDVR became the #1 rated FM station in the Philadelphia market.
+Within four months, WDVR became the No. 1 rated FM station in the Philadelphia market.
 This was one of the first big successes in FM broadcasting, and was instrumental in establishing the viability of FM.
 WDVR was a resource for mature listeners who were driven from AM radio at the time when WFIL and WIBG (and others) switched to rock 'n' roll programming.
 WDVR's billboards made the adult audience aware of the new station.